Djan88/wizardduos/wp-content/plugins/theme-switcha/readme.txt

 If you like Theme Switcha, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/theme-switcha/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+**2.8 (2021/07/17)**

+* Adds option to disable dashboard widget for non-admin users
+* Improves localhost support (Thanks to [the8thcelljr](https://wordpress.org/support/topic/cookie-creation-fails-for-localhostxxxx-hosts/))
+* Generates new default translation template
+* Tests on WordPress 5.8

 **2.7 (2021/02/10)**